Gun Violence Prevention

 H.R.
 1565 is consistent with Heller and will help keep our communities safe.
 This debate on background checks isn't a choice between either protecting the Second Amendment or reducing gun violence.
 It's about the willingness of a responsible majority to do both.

 U.S. Rep. Mike Thompson (CA-5), chair of the House Gun Violence Prevention Task Force, released a statement today on the $58.5 million included in the Fiscal Year (FY) 2014 omnibus appropriations bill (H.R.
 3547) to strengthen the National Instant Criminal Background Check System (NICS).
+The funding in the FY 2014 omnibus appropriations bill represents a $41.7 million increase in funding from FY 2013 levels.
+The additional funds will be used to help states improve data submissions to NICS.

 U.S. Rep. Mike Thompson (CA-5), chair of the House Gun Violence Prevention Task Force, released the following statement on the three year anniversary of the shooting in Tucson, Arizona in which former Congresswoman Gabby Giffords was shot and wounded: